opencomputeproject/SAI/doc/SAI-Proposal-IPv6_Segment_Routing-1.md

 This specification proposes the following points:
 1. Introduce the concept of Segment Routing using IPv6.
-2. Introduce behavioral model modifications to support SR origination, transit, and endpoint.
+2. Introduce behavioral model modifications to support SR source, transit, and endpoint.
-3. Introduce SAI APIs to define SR origination / transit properties including segment and TLV definitions.
+3. Introduce SAI APIs to define SR source / transit properties including segment and TLV definitions.

 ## Behavioral Model

 In order to add IPv6 Segment Routing, it requires two mechanisms:
-1. Way to specify which flows will be marked for SR origination or transit
+1. Way to specify which flows will be marked for SR source or transit
-2. Way to add SR header (origination / transit) or modify / remove SR header (endpoint) before normal processing
+2. Way to add SR header (source / transit) or modify / remove SR header (endpoint) before normal processing

 For the first mechanism, ingress ACL is used to match on specific IPv6 flows to originate or transit a SR header due to n-tuple match flexbility.
-From ACL match, it would derive a policy_id to pass into the Segment Route Origination / Transit Table.
+From ACL match, it would derive a policy_id to pass into the Segment Route Source / Transit Table.
 One can also use policy_id as a compression mechanism for multiple flows to take the same segment path.

 For the second mechanism, the Segment Route Tables would be used to manipulate the SR header information before normal lookup routine.
 This would require two mechanisms:
-1. Way to specific what segment and/or TLV information would be added in the origination / transit case.
-This will be programmed via SAI APIs into a match/action within the Origination / Transit Table.
+1. Way to specific what segment and/or TLV information would be added in the source / transit case.
+This will be programmed via SAI APIs into a match/action within the Source / Transit Table.
 2. Way to identify if ingress packet has a SR header existing and SR DIP matches local Segment ID (SID) for the endpoint cases.
 The segment_exists metadata is set if SR header exists on ingress packet via a previous element such as the parser.

-Within the Segment Route Origination / Transit Table, if a match on the policy_id is found, the resulting action would add the programmed SR header to the packet so the subsequent route lookup will be on the SR header segment DIP instead of the native DIP.
+Within the Segment Route Source / Transit Table, if a match on the policy_id is found, the resulting action would add the programmed SR header to the packet so the subsequent route lookup will be on the SR header segment DIP instead of the native DIP.
 In the Endpoint table, if a SID matches, the user can define various endpoint functionalities.

 Only two new metadata values need to be added, segment_exists and policy_id.